 Currently, there is no formal annual performance appraisal system in place for Board performance on a director by director basis.
-The last performance appraisal was conducted at a meeting of directors in June 2016, where time was set aside in which each director gave a performance appraisal on the Board as a whole and on themselves.
-The Board has agreed to conduct these performance appraisals on a regular basis while the search for a suitable formal performance appraisal system is undertaken.
+In the coming year, each Director performance will be discussed informally, whereby the performance of individual members and the performance of the Board as a whole, will be assessed.
+The Board has agreed to conduct these informal performance assessments until such time as a suitable formal performance appraisal system has been put in place.
 Membership of the Audit Committee by non-executive directors is initially for a three year period, with an annual renewal review thereafter with performance being one criteria in order to retain office.